Boulder County Fires / Help Available

 The Colorado Low-Income Energy Assistance Program (LEAP) is a federally funded program that helps eligible Colorado families, seniors, and individuals pay a portion of their winter home heating costs.
 If your income is up to 60% of the state median income level, you may qualify for heating assistance through LEAP.
 Learn more and find out how to apply here.

 Emergency Broadband (Internet) - Help Available!

 Getting Evicted in Colorado Springs?
-Free Housing Law Clinic - click here for more information.
-If eligible, you can meet with a CLS attorney at the court, or apply online at applyonlinecl.org to see if you qualify for assistance.
+Free Housing Law Clinic - click here for information.
+If eligible, you can meet with a CLS attorney at the court, or apply online here to see if you qualify for help.

 Help with Essential Services

 - Cell Services - for information about free and low cost cell phones and plans, English - click here, Spanish - here.

 - Food Pantries Available during COVID - please see the schedule for the Denver mobile food pantry, English - click here, Spanish - here

 - Veterans Resources - for resources available to Veterans during COVID - English, click here, Spanish - here.

 Workshops for Advocates and Legal Help Seekers from the Colorado Poverty Law Project